ServiceStack/servicestack-client/README.md

 ## Usage in ServiceStack Projects

-All ServiceStack Project Templates are already pre-configured with **@servicestack/client**, create from:
+All ServiceStack Project Templates are pre-configured to use **@servicestack/client**, they can be created from:

 ### [https://servicestack.net/start](https://servicestack.net/start)